Temetra/MouseTrap/Docs/README.md

 Full-screen games typically capture the mouse, preventing it from leaving the game area.
 Sometimes they don't, and clicking or using the mouse wheel can result in the window losing focus, or scrolling in a different window.

-Some game examples are; Morrowind, Oblivion, Skyrim, Fallout 3, Fallout: New Vegas and Fallout 4.
-It can also benefit windowed games and programs where leaving the area is undesirable.
+Games that benefit from this application include Morrowind, Oblivion, Skyrim, Fallout 3, Fallout: New Vegas and Fallout 4.
+It can also work well for windowed games and programs where leaving the window area is undesirable.

 Particularly useful for dual-monitor setups, but can be used for any number of displays greater than zero.